 The stack effect is when warm or hot air naturally rises up into your home, attic, or the environment.
 In an enclosed area, this creates a buildup of pressure.
 When the pressure gets too high, the hot air needs to leave as exhaust, but cool air needs to be able to come and take its place as an intake.
-Thus the reason attics have fans leading to the outside.
-When it’s windy outside, there is more intake and stronger ventilation — the wind effect.
-Both of these combine to create attic ventilation using intake vents and exhaust vents.
+This is why attics have fans leading to the outside.
+When it’s windy outside, there is more intake and stronger airflow — the wind effect.
+Both combine to create airflow using intake vents and exhaust vents.

 Weather is harsh on your roof.
 Snow, rain, sleet, hail, and high winds build up pressure and cause excess strain.
 Even direct sunlight takes a toll.
 Though you might not see it immediately, all of these conditions will impact the lifespan of your roof.
 For instance, ice is one of the most detrimental weather conditions for your roof’s longevity.
-Icicles form along your gutters and when the weather warms up a few degrees, they melt, and then the water continues to freeze over.
+Icicles form along your gutters and when the weather warms up a few degrees, they melt.
+This water then continues to freeze over.
 The buildup of this melting and freezing cycle ends up getting inside of your roof and behind your shingles.

 Additionally, when it’s hot outside, a well-ventilated attic and roofing system gives your home the chance to expel hot air without damaging shingles or the structural integrity of your home.
 Both of the benefits from the cold and the heat will greatly enhance the lifespan of your roof.
 When your roof needs to be replaced less often, you’ll save time, money, and a lot of unnecessary hassle.

 When you have an improperly ventilated attic, you’ll quickly notice increased damage to your shingles.
 Over time, this damage can get severe and will require maintenance and replacement.